Charles King Hall

 Charles King Hall (1845–1895), often credited as King Hall, was an English composer and church organist in Victorian London.
 He favored sentimental ballads, dance music, organ and piano pieces, and "much church music."
 He also specialized in arranging for the keyboard and voice the works of famous composers such as Handel, Gounod and Mendelssohn.
 Active in the London theatre, he contributed regularly to the German Reed Entertainments at St. George's Hall, Langham Place.
 King Hall's entry in A Biographical Dictionary of Musicians calls his German Reed operettas "his most popular works."

 Early life and family

 Charles King Hall was born 17 August 1845, St Pancras, London.
-His father, Charles Frederick Hall (1815–1874), was a violinist who was the musical director of the Adelphi Theatre in London.
+His father, Charles Frederick Hall (1815–1874), was a violinist who served as the musical director of the Adelphi Theatre and the music conductor of the Princess's Theatre in London.
 King Hall's mother, Eleanor Eliza Jane Vining, came from a family of well-known dramatic and comedic actors.
 King Hall's cousins included the English actor and stage manager George Vining (1824–1875) as well as the American actors Fanny Vining Davenport and her son, Harry Davenport.